Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Automated Testing

 \section{Automated Testing}

 As mentioned in Sect.~\ref{sec:scm:git}, the move to git and GitHub already helped improve code quality by introducing code reviews \emph{before} merging.
-Another step that has been \emph{extremely} effective in preventing bugs and compilation issues to be introduced into the code base is that changes in the GitHub hosted LAMMPS repository and submitted pull requests trigger a variety of automated actions, specifically several kinds of tests for different LAMMPS configurations and build environments.
-Most of these tests are run when pull requests are submitted or updated, thus indicating problems to the contributor to fix.
-Failed tests prevent pull requests from being merged until any issues are resolved and all tests pass.
-The tests are currently run on-premises using equipment operated by the ICMS at Temple University using the Jenkins\cite{jenkins} automation software or in the Azure cloud using GitHub runners.
-In this section, we discuss the different kinds of test runs and what their benefits are.
+Another step that has been \emph{extremely} effective in preventing bugs and compilation issues from being introduced into the code base is that changes in the GitHub hosted LAMMPS repository and submitted pull requests trigger a variety of automated actions, specifically several kinds of tests for different LAMMPS configurations and build environments.
+Most of these tests are run when pull requests are submitted or updated, thus indicating problems to the contributor to resolve.
+Failed tests prevent pull requests from being merged until \emph{all} issues are resolved and all tests pass.
+The tests are currently mostly run in the Microsoft Azure cloud using GitHub workflows and additional tests on servers at Temple University.
+In this section, we discuss the different kinds of test runs and what their benefits are (Table~\ref{tab:testing}).